Joe-Robertson/rvalenzuelar.github.io/_posts/2014-10-07-interactive-plots-plotly.md

 </div>

-I'll explain in a future tutorial how I made it using Python.
+I'll explain in a future tutorial how I made them using Python.